s2dd/Stratum2-Design-Document/README.md

 > ***

 > When S2Proxy meet Target Difficulty it will broadcast to Network via the connected Template Provider,
-also signal Pool that in turn reach all connected S2Proxy => Template Provider for broadcast.
+also signal S2Pool that in turn reach all connected S2Proxy => Template Provider for broadcast.

 > ***